Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 Outpatient care is when you need medical services without being admitted to the hospital.

-The Remote Health policy has a maximum cover of $5,000 across all charges, and a 10% co-pay will need to be covered by you.
+The Complete plan has a maximum cover of $5,000 across all charges.

 This includes: